Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 The new PostFinance Card with Debit Mastercard functionality is accepted by all three providers – the transaction is processed as a Debit Mastercard.
 The old PostFinance Card without Debit Mastercard is not supported by any SoftPOS provider.

-5. iPhone, Android or both?
+5. iPhone, Android, or both?
 Device compatibility at a glance

 Worldline